 Sony, meanwhile, only started pursing digital options after the major theater chains dropped the film following the hacker threats.

 In addition, many exceptional conditions factored into "The Interview's" first weekend.
 It became an unlikely event movie.
 And seeing "The Interview" was akin to asserting one's freedom of speech.
 That's buzz you can't buy.

 "We don't want to be told what we can and cannot watch," said Rentrak's senior media analyst Paul Dergarabedian.

 That also applies to underage teen audiences, who were suddenly able to easily and affordably access an R-rated movie.

 Bock thinks that that strange confluence of events surrounding "The Interview" is enough to change everything, even if it takes years.

 "The truth is, the VOD obliterated the theatrical," said Bock.
 "When you think about what the real future of distributing films is, it's got to be as easy as one click.
 If that's as quickly as you can get money from people, well, the studios are going to listen.
 It's just economics."

-But years down the line, this case will not be forgotten, especially if Sony continues releasing the digital numbers.
-While it's unlikely that we'll ever get a day-and-date release of a new Marvel film, that $25 million comedy, drama or rom-com could, now, be fair game, no matter how unhappy that might make theater owners.
+But years down the line, this case will not be forgotten, especially if Sony continues releasing its digital numbers.
+While it's unlikely that we'll ever get a day-and-date release of a Marvel blockbuster, the $25 million comedy, drama or rom-com could, now, be fair game, no matter how uncomfortable it may be for theater owners.